Quick Pizza Dough Recipe

 Fast Pizza Dough

-This quick-rise pizza dough uses simple pantry staples that come together in a snap, so you can enjoy homemade pizza any night of the week without the planning stress!
+This quick-rise pizza dough is made with pantry staples you probably already have.
+It comes together quickly so you can enjoy homemade pizza any night without the fuss or planning.

-If you give this recipe a try, I’d love for you to leave a star rating and share your thoughts—let’s hear how it went!
+If you try this recipe, I’d absolutely love for you to leave a star rating and share how it went—your feedback helps me so much!

 Servings: 2 pizzas